ATRVIIE/skrill_picture_pack/README.md

 # skrill_picture_pack
-All the pictures of my store
+All the photos of my store by categories there are more updates to come